 About my work - I get many queries about how I make my maps and what goes on behind the scenes. i hope this page helps illustrate the making process and the amount of work that goes in to creating a map or globe

-When I tell people I make 3D maps, they immediately envisage me as computer whizz, sitting at a computer, generating digital images.
+When I tell people I make 3D maps, they immediately envisage me as computer whizz, generating digital images.
 This couldn't be further from the truth.

 My work is a unique combination of painting, sculpture and modelmaking.
-I can normally be found carving miniature buildings from balsa wood and bandaging up the resultant scalpel wounds- or with my hands buried deep in wallpaper paste, as I papier mache the map base.
+I can normally be found carving miniature buildings from balsa wood (and bandaging up the resultant scalpel wounds), or with my hands buried deep in a vat of wallpaper paste, as I papier mache the map base.

 Many of the maps are created as one off art works for private individuals, but I also make pieces for advertising and commercial clients.